-Virginia Guardianship and Conservatorship Attorney Helps Clients Take Care of Incapacitated Loved Ones
+Helping Virginia Clients Take Care Of Incapacitated Loved Ones

 Everyone hopes they are able to deal with their own legal matters and personal care as they age.
 Unfortunately, this isn’t always possible.
-In fact, many times, people become unable to continue caring for themselves after developing a disease or simply growing older.
+In fact, many times people become unable to continue caring for themselves after developing a disease or simply growing older and more frail.
 When this happens, adult guardianship and conservatorship can be legal tools that allow others to step in and help.
-At The Bice Law Group in Lynchburg, I am an accomplished guardianship and conservatorship attorney in Virginia who helps caring individuals assume legal authority to protect those who are close to them.
+At The Bice Law Group in Lynchburg, you are assisted by an accomplished Virginia guardianship and conservatorship attorney who helps caring individuals assume legal authority to protect those who are close to them.

 In Virginia, when someone is deemed incapable of taking care of their own finances or physical needs, the circuit court will appoint another person to manage the individual’s personal and/or financial affairs.
-My firm counsels clients on issues relating to:
+Our attorneys counsel clients on issues relating to:

-- Legal standard — Establishing a guardianship or conservatorship is a serious matter.
+Establishing a guardianship or conservatorship is a serious matter.
 It is not enough for a petitioner to demonstrate that the individual in question is forgetful or even incapacitated in some way.
 To create a guardianship, the court must find that a person is not able to meet their essential needs.
-You need to show that a person is not capable of handling their financial affairs to establish conservatorship.
+You need to show that a person is not capable of handling their own financial affairs to establish conservatorship.

-Having worked as a Lynchburg family law attorney since 1984, handling issues ranging from divorce to adoption, I have a thorough understanding of relevant laws and local courts, so you can count on me to offer knowledgeable counsel about your situation.
+Having worked as a family law attorney handling issues ranging from divorce to adoption since 1984, David B. Bice has a thorough understanding of relevant laws and local courts.
+You can count on our legal team to offer knowledgeable counsel about your situation.

-When a person feels that a state resident is in need of a guardian, they can file a petition with the Virginia Circuit Court.
+When a person feels that a state resident is in need of a guardian, they can file a petition with a Virginia circuit court.
 Once the petition has been filed with the court, a guardian ad litem will be appointed to advise on whether the court should take action.
 At a hearing, evidence is presented in support of establishing guardianship.
-In these proceedings, the respondent has the right to be present and is entitled to notice about what is happening.
-Should the judge accept that intervention is warranted, the court will then appoint a conservator or guardian for the incapacitated individual.
+In these proceedings, the respondent has the right to be present and is entitled to receive notice regarding what is happening.
+Should the judge accept that intervention is warranted, the court will then appoint a conservator and/ or guardian for the incapacitated individual.

 Adult guardianship serves a very real need when a person becomes unable to meet their physical and/or mental needs.
 However, it can be difficult to determine when legal steps are warranted.
 If you are considering guardianship or conservatorship for a family member or friend, consulting with an experienced Virginia family law attorney will help you make a sound decision.
-These matters should be treated with great sensitivity, and I can identify signs that might persuade the court that a grant of legal authority is necessary.
-My firm ensures that the process is respectful and makes every effort to see that the proposed ward receives the help they need.
+These matters should be treated with great sensitivity, and we can identify signs that might persuade the court that a grant of legal authority is necessary.
+We ensure that the process is respectful and make every effort to see that the proposed ward receives the help they need.

 Some people execute durable power of attorney documents that designate someone to handle key matters in the event of incapacity.
 Courts give great deference to these documents, so if you are looking to create a guardianship or conservatorship that conflicts with the instructions in the power of attorney, it could be an uphill battle.